TurbulentRice/hangman/README.md

 ### Rules:

-1. Enter "y" or "yes" at the start to play.
+1. Type "node ." in the terminal and enter to start, then enter "y" or "yes" to play.
 To stop, enter "n" or "no" when asked to play, or hit ctrl+c to exit at any time.
 2. Select a difficulty (4-6), which will determine the length of the random mystery word for that round.
 3. Player wins when all letters are guessed correctly.
 4. Player loses after 6 "strikes."
 Only incorrect guesses count as strikes.
 Repeat guesses will prompt the user for a different guess.